rupayaproject/Apollo/README.md

 `git clone https://github.com/rupayaproject/Apollo`

-If you don't have Golang and/or go-rupaya installed yet, run our installation script:
+If you don't have Golang and/or rupaya installed yet, run our installation script:
 `cd Apollo`
 `bash install-server.sh`.
 Follow the prompts and accept/enter when asked.
 Once finished you might be asked to close/restart the terminal.
-On a successfull install you should have `go-rupaya` as a directory alongside `Apollo`.
+On a successfull install you should have `rupaya` as a directory alongside `Apollo`.

 Optional: create a directory to store the masternode/chain data:
 `mkdir YOUR_DATADIR`